 SAVE THE DATE – OTSEGO LAKES FESTIVAL: The 8th Otsego Lakes Festival will be held on Saturday, June 11 from noon to 5 p.m. at Lakefront Park in Cooperstown.
 Organized under the aegis of the Otsego County Water Quality Coordinating Committee, the Lakes Festival offers residents and visitors alike a day full of fun and festivities celebrating Otsego County’s lakes – educational exhibits, children’s activities, hands-on workshops, and lake tours will all focus on the importance of protecting this county’s waterways and ensuring water quality throughout the region.
 Good food, music and art will also help celebrate the importance of Otsego County’s lakes.
 Stay tuned for full details.

 DATES TO REMEMBER:

-- May 14, bird walk, Mohican Farm, led by Delaware-Otsego Audubon Society Co-president Becky Gretton, 7 a.m.
+- May 14, hike, “Morning Birding at Mohican,” led by Delaware-Otsego Audubon Society Co-president Becky Gretton.
+7 a.m., Mohican Farm, Springfield.

 OCCA RELIES ON YOUR SUPPORT.
 Got a minute?
 Visit our website and look at everything OCCA is doing – and please consider an online donation whenever you can.
 Click on www.occainfo.org and look for the Network for Good logo on the home page to make a donation today.